Anthony Harris (safety): 2020 season

 On March 16, 2020, the Vikings placed the franchise tag on Harris.
 He signed his franchise tender on May 18, 2020.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

-2021 season

 Harris signed a one-year $5 million contract with the Philadelphia Eagles on March 20, 2021.
-In week 6, he caught his first and only interception of the season off a pass from Tom Brady during the 22-28 loss to the Tampa Bay Buccaneers.
+In week 6, he caught his first and only interception of the season off a pass from Tom Brady during the 22–28 loss to the Tampa Bay Buccaneers.

-2022 season

-On March 18, 2022, Harris signed a one-year contract to remain with the Philadelphia Eagles.
-He was released on August 30, 2022 after the Eagles traded for C. J. Gardner-Johnson, and was signed to the practice squad the next day.
-On September 5th, the Eagles and Harris mutually agreed to terminate his practice squad contract to maximize Harris' flexibility to join other teams' active rosters.
+On March 18, 2022, Harris signed a one-year contract to remain with the Eagles.
+He was released on August 30, 2022, after the Eagles traded for C. J. Gardner-Johnson, and was signed to the practice squad the next day.
+On September 5, the Eagles and Harris mutually agreed to terminate his practice squad contract to maximize Harris' flexibility to join other teams' active rosters.

 Denver Broncos

 On September 14, 2022, Harris was signed to the Denver Broncos practice squad.
 He was promoted to the active roster on November 8.
 He was released on December 6.